 - Mixed current and voltage control mode (BLDC motor applications)

-The mode parameter can be set from the host via protocol.
+The mode parameter can be set from the host via protocol or via discrete I/O for dynamic configuration during real-time simulation.